 Early History of the Bruzzese family

-Another 97 words (7 lines of text) covering the years 1480 and 1545 are included under the topic Early Bruzzese History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bruzzese research.
+Another 49 words (4 lines of text) covering the years 1480 and 1545 are included under the topic Early Bruzzese History in all our PDF Extended History products and printed products wherever possible.

 Bruzzese Spelling Variations

 Surnames that originated in Italy are characterized by an enormous number of spelling variations.
 Some of these are derived from regional traditions and dialects.
 Northern names, for instance, often end in "o", while southern names tend to end in "i".
 Other variations come from the fact the medieval scribes tended to spell according to the sound of words, rather than any particular set of rules.
 The recorded variations of Bruzzese include Abruzzese, Abruzzi, Abruzzo, Abbruzzi, Abbruzzo, Apruzzi, Appruzzi, Abruzzesi, Abbruzzese, Abbruzzesi, Apruzzese, Bruzzese, Bruzzesi, Bruzi and many more.

 Early Notables of the Bruzzese family (pre 1700)